-While there are hundreds of factors impacting the value of a car accident claim, the greatest determining influence is often the severity of your injuries.
+While there are hundreds of factors impacting the value of a car accident compensation claim, the greatest determining influence is often the severity of your injuries.
 If your injuries are more severe, you will most likely have higher medical expenses, lost wages, and pain and suffering.
 Greater expenses and losses often lead to a higher damages award.

 Financial Losses